amazon-ion/ion-tests/conformance/README.md

       (signals "No such macro: noSuchMacro"))
 ```

-We can address these errors by allow the input to be expressed directly as data,
+We can address these errors by allowing the input to be expressed directly as data,
 without a wrapping string.
 The `toplevel` fragment does that:

 ```